 You can't just say on your forms: 'I accept any data usage on this website' because that won't cover abandoned carts.'
 You would have to have, for example, something that says: 'Checkout does not begin unless somebody expressly agrees to the abandoned cart collection' and put in place custom functionality that triggers if conditions are met.
 That would be an affirmative agreement.
 But, and this is important, you still need to allow a checkout if the user did not agree to the abandoned cart procedure.
 You cannot deny them service based on this.

 You should never forget that, under the GDPR, it's not okay to enable a service if people opted out of it.
-Silent or soft opt-in are no longer acceptable for GDPR consent.
+Silent or soft opt-ins are no longer acceptable for GDPR consent.

 Sending emails to your customers and users under GDPR

 Contact forms, incomplete checkout pages, resource download pages, and the like, have all the same purpose: collect someone's email address and additional details (if any).
-That's why after GDPR comes into play, things will change.
+That's what GDPR directly affects.

 One of the major issues with the collected personal information on websites is that, once email lists have been created, some bombard the customer’s inbox with promotional emails.
 Or, they segment their email lists and start promoting a completely different product to the same people (who didn't opted-in in the first place).
 Robin sheds some light on this tricky aspect: